ANBI Policy Plan

 Functions of the Officers

-If required by the Board, the treasurer shall give the Corporation a bond in the amount and with the surety or sureties specified by the Board for faithful performance of the duties of the treasurer’s office and for restoration to the Corporation of all its books, papers, vouchers, money and other property of every kind in the treasurer’s possession or under the treasurer’s control on the treasurer’s death, resignation, retirement, or removal from office.
-The Corporation shall pay the cost of such bond.
+If required by the Board, the Treasurer shall furnish a bond, in an amount and with sureties specified by the Board, to ensure the faithful performance of duties and return of all corporate property upon leaving office.
+The Corporation shall cover the cost of such bond.

 Remuneration Policy